Yews to Eucalypts

 F. Champion.
 Malop Street Geelong

 He was offered 35 pounds per annum plus rations.
-In current terms this translates to $1.35 per week plus board.
-This was a higher sum than usual which would indicate that William had some particular skills to offer.
+This was a higher sum than usual which would indicate that William had particular skills to offer.

 In my notes from my grandmother she had said that her mother had told her that William had been offered a place as a shop-keep or in the term she used ‘miller’ at a shop in Lal Lal.
 (Which is in the Geelong area).

 In July 1851 gold was discovered for the first time at Clunes in Victoria.
 Then on the 8th August of the same year gold was found at the foot of Mt Buninyong.
-By September of the same year folk in Geelong and Melbourne were hearing stories of nuggets being picked up in the creek beds of the Buninyong district.
+By September of the same year, people in Geelong and Melbourne were hearing stories.
+They heard about nuggets being picked up in the creek beds of the Buninyong district.
 Buninyong was the original name for what would become known as Ballarat.

-It was not very long at all before William decided he could be amongst this new-found wealth and took out a license and headed for the gold-fields.
+William quickly decided he wanted to be among the new-found wealth.
+He took out a license and headed for the gold-fields.
 Before long a swarm of people followed him and left Melbourne and Geelong largely as ghost towns.

-Some of the most profound changes to occur as a result of this social up-ending was the levelling of the classes.
+The social up-ending led to some profound changes.
+One of the most significant was the leveling of the classes.
+The classes became more equal.
 Rich alongside poor all sought gold cheek by jowl.
 Families lived in canvas tents little more than humpy existences.
-Slab huts soon went up for those whose outlook was somewhat permanent and as the river of riches flowed amongst the lucky so did the quickest development of towns and flourishing communities that even Victoria’s most earnest of pioneers would not have foreseen.
+Slab huts soon went up for those with a permanent outlook.
+As the river of riches flowed among the lucky, towns and flourishing communities developed quickly.
+Even Victoria’s most earnest pioneers would not have foreseen this.

-Those who didn’t drink or gamble it away and managed to hit it big suddenly had real money and an opportunity to make a real stake.
-Some of the most reliable income from the gold-rush was the traders who saw an opportunity to provide for the people heading to the diggings.
+Those who didn’t drink or gamble it away and managed to hit it big suddenly had real money.
+They had an opportunity to make a real stake.
+Traders provided some of the most reliable income from the gold-rush.
+They saw an opportunity to support the people heading to the diggings.
 I expect William caught onto this idea.

 By 1852 The Argus newspaper in Melbourne was declaring ‘that things have come to a pretty pass indeed’ when it reported the growing crime, lawlessness and indecency that was now becoming prevalent on the goldfields.

 William did have some success as to how much I can’t say.
-What I do know is that he found enough gold to have a gold brooch made up which was later broken up amongst his children and made into a series of brooches that were shared amongst his children.
+What I do know is that he found enough gold to have a gold brooch made up.
+It was later broken.
+The gold was made into a series of brooches that were shared among his children.

 Gold Brooch